tangorcraft/m3editor/README.md

 ## Tree View Editor
 * Selecting tag on the left side will display fields of 1st element of that tag in the table.
-  * To edit a field doubleclick on value column of the field you want to edit.
+  * To edit a field doubleclick on field row you want to edit.
   * If selected tag has more than one item, to change index of item to edit use `<<` and `>>` buttons.
   * If selected tag item has references to other tags in it's fields, these tags will be displayed as sub-nodes of selected tag.
   * If selected tag is referenced from other tags, those references will be displayed at the bottom of values table.
-    * Doubleclicking on value of "Referenced from" field will select a tag in tag tree and item index that references current tag.
+    * Doubleclicking on "Referenced from" row will select a tag in tag tree and item index that references current tag.
 * Tag at index 0 (`MD33` or `MD34`) is special as it's fields values describe **.m3** file offsets.
   * Any changes will be rewriten when file is saved.